Puerto Vallarta Jalisco, Mexico Travel Guide

 Our Lady of Guadalupe Parish: The city's most recognizable landmark, with its distinctive crown-topped campanile.
 It remains an active Catholic church.
 Open daily for visitors outside of mass times.
 Entry is free.
 Respectful dress is required; cover your shoulders and knees.

-These cultural sites offer a understanding of Puerto Vallarta's artistic and historical narrative.
+These cultural sites offer a understanding of The port Vallarta's artistic and historical narrative.

 Los Muertos Beach (lively), Playa Conchas Chinas (quieter, rocky coves), Playa Palmares (calm waters), Playa Mismaloya (historic, tranquil), Las Gemelas (twin sands).

-The largest bay in Mexico, ideal for boat tours, water sports, and whale watching.
+The largest bay in Mexico, ideal for boat trips, water sports, and whale watching.

 A river running through the city, with an island (Isla Cuale) featuring markets and the Cuale Archaeological Museum.

-Discover secluded coves like Playa Colomitos (short jungle hike or water taxi).
+Discover secluded coves like Playa Colomitos (short jungle trek or water taxi).

 Water scootering and parasailing rentals available at Los Muertos Beach and other major beaches.